Commands

 • --platform apple --target desktop selects the same macOS backend through the Apple-family alias.

-• macOS also supports clipboard read|write, trigger-app-event, and only settings appearance light|dark|toggle.
+• macOS also supports clipboard read|write, trigger-app-event, logs, network dump, alert, pinch in app sessions, settings appearance, and settings permission <grant|reset> <accessibility|screen-recording|input-monitoring>.

 • Prefer selector or @ref-driven interactions on macOS.
 Window position can shift between runs, so raw x/y point commands are less stable than snapshot-derived targets.